turkeyyyyy/Standard/json-agents.md

 The agent ecosystem has evolved through a patchwork of incompatible manifest formats — each framework defining unique metadata structures, tool schemas, and governance models.
 This fragmentation prevents portability, interoperability, and consistent validation.

-Agents.JSON introduces the **Portable Agent Manifest (PAM)** as a shared schema for defining AI agents declaratively.
+JSON Agents introduces the **Portable Agent Manifest (PAM)** as a shared schema for defining AI agents declaratively.
 The goal is to make agents:

 - **Framework-agnostic**